Generative AI Use in Education

 GenAI can make mistakes or introduce biases.
 Students should always double-check GenAI-generated information for accuracy before using it in their work.
 For instance, if they ask GenAI to create a study guide, they should cross-reference its answers with their course materials or ask a teaching assistant or instructor to be sure it is accurate.
 Also, students should understand that GenAI relies on input quality—experimenting with prompts and learning practical ways to interact with GenAI will improve results over time.

-Many GenAI platforms (like ChatGPT and Claude) collect data to improve their models.
-Students should avoid sharing their own or others’ personal information, course materials, or any proprietary content in these tools unless they have clear permission from the relevant parties, such as the instructor or content creator.
+Many public GenAI platforms (like ChatGPT and Claude) collect data to improve their models.
+Non-public or sensitive University information should never be uploaded into public GenAI tools—whether free or paid—unless there is a university agreement with the vendor approved by one of the various AI governance groups.
+Accordingly, students should not share others’ personal information, course materials, or any proprietary content in these tools unless they have clear permission from the relevant parties, such as the instructor or content creator.
+Students should have the autonomy to decide whether to submit their own personal information or work into public GenAI tools.

 If an instructor has not explicitly stated that GenAI is allowed for an assignment, assume it isn’t.
 GenAI use may vary by course, so it is up to students to understand and follow the specific policies for each one.
+When in doubt, ask the instructor for guidance.
 Unauthorized GenAI use may be considered academic misconduct, similar to plagiarism or other unauthorized assistance.
-Even in courses where GenAI is allowed, instructors may require transparency, such as students acknowledging their use or providing transcripts of their AI interactions.
-When in doubt, ask the instructor for guidance.
+In courses where GenAI is allowed, instructors may require transparency, such as students acknowledging their use or providing transcripts of their AI interactions.

 If students are working as teaching assistants or in other peer educator roles, they should talk to the instructor about expectations for using GenAI.
 They should ask about GenAI’s role in their duties, such as grading, feedback, or instruction.
 Unless the instructor says otherwise, assume that using GenAI in these roles is not permitted.